MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/apache-guacamole-content.md

 For Azure VMs in the web tier, you can use [availability sets](/azure/virtual-machines/availability-set-overview#what-is-an-availability-set) to create a logical grouping of VMs that provides redundancy and availability.
 We recommend at least two VMs per availability set to create a high-availability application and meet the [Azure SLA](https://azure.microsoft.com/support/legal/sla/virtual-machines).

-Because Azure Database for MySQL, in the data tier, is a managed database as a service, its architecture is optimized for built-in high availability.
-For information about SLAs, see [SLAs for Azure Database for MySQL](/azure/mysql/concepts-high-availability)
+Because Azure Database for MySQL is a managed database as a service, its architecture is optimized for built-in high availability.
+For information about SLAs, see [SLAs for Azure Database for MySQL](/azure/mysql/concepts-high-availability).

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 You might want to add [Azure Web Application Firewall](/azure/web-application-firewall/overview) to this solution.
 It helps protect your application from common vulnerabilities.
-This Azure Application Gateway option uses Open Web Application Security Project (OWASP) rules to prevent attacks like cross-site scripting, session hijacking, and other exploits.
+This Azure Application Gateway option uses Open Web Application Security Project (OWASP) rules to help prevent attacks like cross-site scripting, session hijacking, and other exploits.

 As an added layer of protection, be sure to use [Azure network security groups](/azure/virtual-network/network-security-groups-overview) to filter network traffic traveling to and from Azure resources in the Azure virtual network.

 You should also consider [Private Link for Azure Database for MySQL](/azure/mysql/single-server/concepts-data-access-security-private-link).
 You can use Private Link to connect to platform as a service (PaaS) services in Azure via a private endpoint.
 Private Link essentially brings Azure services inside your private virtual network.
-The PaaS resources can be accessed via the private IP address just like any other resource in the virtual network.
+PaaS resources can be accessed via the private IP address just like any other resource in the virtual network.

 Finally, follow [these security guidelines](/azure/security/fundamentals/overview) when you implement this solution.

 ### Cost optimization

-Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+Cost optimization is about finding ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

 To better understand the cost of running this scenario on Azure, use the [pricing calculator](https://azure.microsoft.com/pricing/calculator).